-An even easier way to build credit is by getting added as an authorized user to a parent or guardian’s credit card.
+An even easier way to build credit is to get added as an authorized user on a parent or guardian’s credit card.
 This method doesn’t even require that you have any credit history because the initial/main credit card holder assumes all responsibility for your actions.
 The caveat here is that they must trust you to add you as an authorized user.

 Tip: You can add a child as an authorized user, but not actually give them access to the credit card in question.
 This will facilitate the building of credit history, without the risk of the teen getting into debt.
 Just hold onto their card or cut it up, but leave the account open.

 For the record, this method works for anyone, including spouses and even parents of children who happen to have better credit than their elders.